gaelican/CrystalAndroid/docs/github-actions-sqlite-research.md

 ## Conclusion

 The react-native-sqlite-storage library is incompatible with React Native 0.80's build system.
 The most reliable solution is to migrate to op-sqlite, which is actively maintained and designed for modern React Native.

+## Update: op-sqlite Also Has Issues

+After implementing op-sqlite, we encountered Kotlin compilation errors.
+Research shows:
+- React Native 0.80 has widespread issues with native modules
+- Many libraries face "package does not exist" errors
+- Kotlin compilation failures are common due to RN 0.80 changes

+## Alternative Approach

+Given the persistent issues with SQLite libraries in React Native 0.80, consider:
+1. Using AsyncStorage for simple key-value storage
+2. Using the filesystem with react-native-fs (already installed)
+3. Downgrading to React Native 0.79.x where SQLite libraries work
+4. Waiting for library updates that fully support RN 0.80